© Crown copyright 2018

 After March 2019 if there’s no deal

-In the unlikely event of a no deal, the UK would ensure UK legislation replaces EU legislation via the EU Withdrawal Act, establish a UK regulatory framework and build domestic capacity to deliver the functions currently performed by ECHA.
+In the event of a no deal, the UK would ensure UK legislation replaces EU legislation via the EU Withdrawal Act, establish a UK regulatory framework and build domestic capacity to deliver the functions currently performed by ECHA.
 The legislation would preserve REACH as far as possible, while making technical changes that would need to be made because the UK has left the EU.

 By doing this the UK would continue to be able to monitor and evaluate chemicals in the UK to reduce the risk posed to human health and the environment.
 It would also minimise disruption to the supply in chemicals.
 Existing standards of protection of human health and the environment would be maintained.
 The Health and Safety Executive (HSE) would act as the lead UK regulatory authority, from the day the UK leaves the EU, building on its existing capacity and capability.